2023’s Best Guide to Descriptive & Generative Machine Learning Models

 A. Discriminative models focus on modeling the decision boundary between classes, while probabilistic models focus on modeling the underlying probability distribution of the data.

-A. Discriminative models are used for classification tasks, where the goal is to predict the class label of an input based on some features.
-They are designed to model the decision boundary between classes rather than modeling the distribution of the data.
+A. Discriminative models support classification tasks, where the goal is to predict the class label of an input based on some features.
+They model the decision boundary between classes rather than modeling the distribution of the data.

 The media shown in this article are not owned by Analytics Vidhya and are used at the Author’s discretion.